 Always looking for the next “thing,” I was intrigued when one of my closest friends informed me that several of the monks at the Hare Krishna Temple were practicing “urine therapy.”
 They all raved about the effects, and that was enough for us to give it a try.

-Besides the purported health benefits, somehow we were also convinced that there would be a spiritual benefit as well.
+Besides the purported health benefits, somehow we were also convinced that there would be a spiritual component as well.
 The mixture of controversy, extremism, and the fact that real bona fide Hare Krishna monks were doing it all gave it an air of legitimacy.
 It felt like some final step, almost like a rite of passage, of moving beyond the mass mind of culture.
 I could finally join the likes of Ram Dass, Hendrix, Ginsberg, Robert Anton Wilson, Leary and others- those brave souls who had freed themselves from the shackles of culture so they could dance playfully in the mystery.
 By drinking my pee I will REALLY be spiritual… I don’t think I ever said any of this, or even consciously allowed myself to think it, but nonetheless it sums up the backdrop of motives and desires that ran through me at the time.

 The more we researched the more the excitement grew.
 According to self-professed urine therapy gurus found on the internet, urine does not even taste bad and actually has a sweet odor.
 We don’t think twice about a baby drinking milk, so why do we wince at the prospect of drinking our own urine?
 The trick was to slowly work our way up to it, to start by drinking a tiny amount.
 This would begin to unravel our social programming so we could uncover just how truly amazing urine is.
 Drinking coffee, kombucha and alcohol are all acquired tastes, so why would urine be any different?